devunoorivignan24/GCP_Services/Cloud Computing/readme.md

-Cloud Computing & Google Cloud Platform (GCP)
+# ☁️ Cloud Computing & Google Cloud Platform (GCP)

 Medium Article: https://medium.com/@devunoorivignan24/%EF%B8%8F-cloud-computing-google-cloud-platform-gcp-a-beginner-friendly-overview-d6f252317be8

+---

- 1. What is Cloud Computing?
+## 1. **What is Cloud Computing?**

-Cloud computing is the delivery of computing services such as servers, storage, databases, networking, and software over the internet rather than using on-premise hardware.
+Cloud computing is the delivery of computing services such as servers, storage, databases, networking, and software **over the internet** rather than using on-premise hardware.

- Real-Life Example:
+### 🔹 Real-Life Example

-Just as we pay Airtel/Jio for data usage instead of owning telecom infrastructure, companies also use cloud services in a pay-as-you-use model.
+Just as we pay Airtel/Jio for data usage instead of owning telecom infrastructure, companies also use cloud services in a **pay-as-you-use** model.

+---

- 2. Why Do We Need Cloud?
+## 2. **Why Do We Need Cloud?**

- ❗Before Cloud — On-Premise Challenges
+### ❗ Before Cloud — On-Premise Challenges

-     High upfront hardware cost
+- High upfront hardware cost

-     Scaling is difficult and expensive
+- Scaling is difficult and expensive

-     Underutilized hardware during low demand
+- Underutilized hardware during low demand

-     Requires dedicated teams for updates, maintenance & security
+- Requires dedicated teams for updates, maintenance & security

-     Complex backup and disaster recovery
+- Complex backup and disaster recovery

-✔️ After Cloud — Benefits
+### ✔️ After Cloud — Benefits

-     Pay only for what you use
+- Pay only for what you use

-     Scale instantly with demand
+- Scale instantly with demand

-     Highly reliable with global availability
+- Highly reliable with global availability

-     Better security & automatic updates
+- Better security & automatic updates

-     Faster development and deployment
+- Faster development and deployment

+---

- 3. How Cloud Helps IT Companies
+## 3. **How Cloud Helps IT Companies**

 - Reduces infrastructure & operational costs
 - Enables rapid innovation and faster time-to-market
 - Provides access to AI, ML, Big Data, IoT technologies
 - Improves application performance & availability
 - Lets teams focus on product development, not server management

+---

- 4. Major Cloud Providers
+## 4. **Major Cloud Providers**

-    -> Amazon Web Services (AWS) – Largest and most mature cloud platform
+- **Amazon Web Services (AWS)** – Largest and most mature cloud platform

-    -> Google Cloud Platform (GCP) – Leader in analytics, AI, and global networking
+- **Google Cloud Platform (GCP)** – Leader in analytics, AI, and global networking

-    -> Microsoft Azure – Best for enterprise and Microsoft ecosystem
+- **Microsoft Azure** – Best for enterprise and Microsoft ecosystem

+---

- 5. Why Google Cloud Platform (GCP)?
+## 5. **Why Google Cloud Platform (GCP)?**

- a.
-Strong in Data & Analytics
+### a. **Strong in Data & Analytics**

-- BigQuery → ultra-fast, scalable, serverless analytics
+- **BigQuery** → ultra-fast, scalable, serverless analytics

-- Dataflow, Pub/Sub, Dataproc → real-time data pipeline tools
+- **Dataflow, Pub/Sub, Dataproc** → real-time data pipeline tools

- b.
-Leadership in AI & ML
+### b. **Leadership in AI & ML**

-- Vertex AI → end-to-end ML lifecycle platform
+- **Vertex AI** → end-to-end ML lifecycle platform
 - Pre-built models for NLP, Vision, Speech

-- Native support for TensorFlow (created by Google)
+- Native support for **TensorFlow** (created by Google)

- c.
-Cost-Effective Solutions
+### c. **Cost-Effective Solutions**

-- Automatic Sustained Use Discounts
+- Automatic **Sustained Use Discounts**

-- Committed Use Discounts
+- **Committed Use Discounts**

-- Preemptible VMs for low-cost compute workloads
+- **Preemptible VMs** for low-cost compute workloads

+---

- Conclusion
+## 📌 Conclusion

+Cloud computing simplifies infrastructure management and boosts innovation speed.
+Among cloud providers, **GCP stands out** due to its strengths in analytics, AI, and cost efficiency—making it a smart choice for modern applications.

 Cloud computing simplifies infrastructure management and boosts innovation speed.
 Among cloud providers, GCP stands out due to its strengths in data analytics, AI, and cost efficiency, making it a smart choice for modern applications.